 - Each additional kitten/puppy $5

 - Small animals (birds, rabbits, hamsters, ferrets, etc.) $25

 We ask that all small animals be surrendered with cage, food, bedding, toys, etc.

-- Large animals such as cows, llamas, horses, goats, etc. TBD
+- Large barnyard animals (cows, llamas, horses, goats, etc.) TBD

 Please call 410.836.1090 x105 to discuss specifics.

-Due to the high volume of calls we receive, we are unable to accept calls or release information regarding the final disposition of an animal.
+We are unable to release information regarding the final disposition of an animal.

 The decision to euthanize or not is an extremely tough call, and one that unfortunately no one else can make for you.
-You should talk it over with family members, with your vet and with friends too if you so choose.
+You should talk it over with family members or friends.
 You can also sit in a quiet place alone with your pet, look into their eyes and ask them what they want you to do.
 No, you won’t hear them speak out loud, but if you have shared a close bond with your pet, you may “hear” them on another level.
 Ultimately, it comes down to becoming still and listening to what your heart is telling you.
 If you do that, you will know that whatever decision you make will be the right one, at the right time.

 |Leave Deceased Pet at Humane Society